chaosleaguewiki/chaosleaguewiki.github.io/docs/chat-commands/twitch.md

 ### `!buy<number>` { #buy }

-Usable in the Shop tiles [Bubble Color Shop], [Text Color Shop] and [Trail Shop] to buy one of three available cosmetics using Gold you've earned.
+Can only be used in [Shop Tiles](../twitch-tiles/index.md#available-shop-tiles).

-`buy1` buys the cheapest, `buy2` the second cheapest and `buy3` the most expensive option.
+Allows you to buy one of the displayed items at the displayed gold price. `!buy1` buys the cheapest, `!buy2` the middle and `!buy3` the most expensive item in the Shop Tile.

 ### `!left`